Why is a Chatbot so important?

 Chatbot Definition

 What is a chatbot?
-A chatbot is an applicative solution, like a computer program, designed to simulate the conversation with human users, especially over the internet.
+A chatbot is an applicative solution, like a computer program, designed to simulate a conversation with human users, especially over the internet.

 Types of Chatbots

 There is not one type of chatbot.
-In practice we see the following types occur often, each with its own specialization:
+In practice, we see the following types occur often, each with its specialization:

 - Generative Chatbots - generate their answer